 The following is an excerpt from a memoir about teaching ESL in South Korea.

-Everyone has their own challenges adjusting to life abroad.
+Everyone had their own challenges adjusting to life on Jeju.
 The Korean education system includes a barrage of placement tests to determine one’s reputation.
 The purpose and criteria of which are not always clear.
-The ultimate significance of these tests are illusive.
-But the stress is real.
+But if the ultimate significance of these tests is elusive, the stress is real.

 One such early test for incoming ESL teachers were the ‘new’ hard mattresses.
-Myself and many others shared the common experience of a spate of bizarre nightmares, which was caused by general anxiety, jetlag, or mostly likely the uncomfortable sleeping situation.
+I and many others shared the common experience of a spate of bizarre nightmares, which was caused by general anxiety, jet lag, or most likely the uncomfortable sleeping situation.
+Also the mogis.

 The first real test arrives as a swarm of mosquitos.